Every student that has graduated from Collegiate has been accepted into college.

 - GOT JOBS?
 If you’ve got internships or entry-level jobs, reach out to the Choose901 Alumni program or any of the schools in this blog.
 They’re all serving a majority first-gen students and alumni and we guarantee they’d love to hear from you.

 - MENTOR!
 Many of the students in after-school programs today will be the first-gen college students of tomorrow.
 Help them reach their full potential!
-The Memphis Grizzlies Foundation can show you all the open mentoring positions in Memphis—let’s fill them!
+This Ultimate Guide to Mentoring can show you all the open mentoring positions in Memphis—let’s fill them!